splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 ```go
 func (s *Service) CreateGroup(createGroupBody CreateGroupBody, resp ...*http.Response) (*Group, error)
 ```
-CreateGroup - identity service endpoint Creates a new group in the given tenant
+CreateGroup - identity service endpoint Creates a new group in a given tenant.
 Parameters:

-    createGroupBody: Group definition
+    createGroupBody: The group definition.
     resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided

 #### func (*Service) CreateRole